Wishfly-dev/client/README.md

+# Wishfly
-Put your users to driver's seat.
+## Put your users to driver's seat.
 Wishfly allows you to know what functions should your app have.

 ![](./images/hero.png)